AmplitudeAudio/doc-sdk/docs/api/engine/FaderInstance/index.md

 !!! function "FaderInstance()"

-    Construct a new FaderInstance object.
+    Constructs a new FaderInstance object.

     This will initialize the fader instance state to default values.